Cushing's Syndrome [en Español]

 What causes Cushing's syndrome?

-The most common cause is taking corticosteroid medicines , such as prednisone, for a long time.
+The most common cause is taking steroid medicines , such as prednisone, for a long time.
 These medicines act like cortisol in your body.
 They are used to treat many diseases, including lupus, asthma, and rheumatoid arthritis.
 They are also used after an organ transplant.

 You can also get Cushing's syndrome because your body makes too much cortisol.
 This can happen if you have: